crew-sherlock/Experiment1/docs/design/identity-and-access.md

 ## GenAI DevKit

-This Service Principal is created alongside the Code Orange GenAI DevKit.
+This Service Principal is created with the resource group (once the CIID is created) and is provided to the Code Orange GenAI DevKit.
 It is granted high-level access to the resources within the GenAI DevKit and is predominantly used the AIGA Project's GitHub Actions workflows.

 ### Azure Resources